ejok/houmio-transition/README.md

 ## Wake up light

-Transition from darkness to daylights, starting at 0700, lights on at 0730.
+Transition from darkness to daylights, starting at 0700, daylights on at 0730.

 Execute in terminal: